timothyvarghese/AbstractSeries/README.md

 various special numbers like primes, perfect numbers, fibonacci numbers

-BUGS/LIMITATIONS: User must enter start as a correct special number.
-For example, if user enters 2 for first twin prime, the sum
-         will be incorrect but it will be correct for primes.
-Usershould enter 3 for first twin prime or can start at any valid twin prime.
-For twin primes like 3 and 5, we considered only 3 to be a twin prime.
+BUGS/LIMITATIONS: User must enter the starting number as a correct special number.
+For example, if user enters 2 for first twin prime, the sum will be incorrect but it will be correct for primes.
+The usershould enter 3 for first twin prime or can start at any valid twin prime.
+For twin prime oairslike 3 and 5, we considered only 3 (the first in the pair) to be a twin prime.

  TEST CASES: Linear sum of first 3 primes= 2 +3 + 5= 10
               Sum of first 3 primes squares= 4 +9 +35= 38